Helping Victims Find Justice

 Fatal Drunk Driving Accidents

 Not everyone survives an encounter with a drunk driver.
-If you lost a close loved one due to the reckless actions of a drunk driver, you may be entitled to file a wrongful death lawsuit.
+If you lost a close loved one due to the reckless actions of a drunk driver, you might be entitled to file a wrongful death lawsuit.

 Each wrongful death case is different; however, types of compensation typically awarded include: